 Pivot - Interface

-Understand what is in the interface of DataMa PIVOT
+Understand what is in the interface of Datama PIVOT

-Here is the main elements to find in DataMa PIVOT:
+Here is the main elements to find in Datama PIVOT:

 Importance Chart

-The dimension importance is the first element of the DataMa PIVOT interface.
+The dimension importance is the first element of the Datama PIVOT interface.
 It sorts all the dimensions by importance from left to right, regarding the KPI you are following.

 Example: The AB Test example below shows the importance of 3 dimensions to measure the rate of transition to the next stage.
 Browser is the most important dimension and Test_variant is the least important.
 Each bubble of browser, represents a type of browser (Chrome, Firefox, Safari …), the gray bar represents the value of the Weighted Standard deviation used to sort the dimension.